padrinobook/padrinobook/chapters/login_and_registration.md

 In traditional frameworks you would generate a user with a `user` model and a `users_controller` with the actions `new`, `create`, `update`, and `delete`.
 And you can't forget about security these days though would need to find a method of safely storing the password as well as validate our freshly registered users.

-You don't have to reinvent the wheel you can use Padrino's beautiful [Admin interface](http://www.padrinorb.com/guides/padrino-admin "Padrino admin") for your user authentication to prevent us from reinventing the wheel.
-But with that we won't learn the basics and as you will see in this chapter you can make a lot of mistakes.
-Step into the part of creating users, sending confirmation mails, and understanding how sessions are managed in Padrino.
+You don't have to reinvent the wheel you can use Padrino's beautiful [Admin interface](http://www.padrinorb.com/guides/padrino-admin "Padrino admin") for your user authentication.
+For educational reasons we are going to create our own authentication process consisting of the following parts:

+- creating users
+- sending confirmation emails
+- encrypt passwords
+- session management

 ### Extending the User Model